 Dr. Laila Abu-Er-Rub (Head of Administration)

 works for ICAS:MP since November 2017.
 After a vocational training in advertising and music publishing, Laila Abu-Er-Rub studied Cultural Anthropology, Religious Studies (both at Heidelberg University) and Media Studies (University of Mannheim).
 During her study programme, she worked as a freelancer in event management, public relations and music marketing.
-From autumn 2009 to 2017, Laila coordinated one of the Research Areas of the Cluster of Excellence ‘Asia and Europe in a Global Context’ at Heidelberg University (‘Public Spheres’, 2012-2017) and the EU-funded HERA SINGLE project ‘Creating the “New Asian Woman” – Entanglements of Urban Space, Cultural Encounters and Gendered Identities in Shanghai and Delhi’.
+While completing a PhD in Media and Visual Anthropology, Laila simultaneously coordinated one of the Research Areas of the Cluster of Excellence ‘Asia and Europe in a Global Context’ at Heidelberg University (‘Public Spheres’, 2012-2017) and the EU-funded HERA SINGLE project ‘Creating the “New Asian Woman” – Entanglements of Urban Space, Cultural Encounters and Gendered Identities in Shanghai and Delhi’ (2013-2016).

 Contact Details // (+ 91) 11 4007 1150 // firstname.lastname@example.org